yk-nie/Dynamics-Programmable-Laser-Graded-Neuron/other_physical_RC_work/README.md

-This folder contains simulation file for other representative physical reservoir computing systems:  a skyrmion enhanced strain-mediated physical reservoir system and an α-In2Se3 optoelectronic synapse physical reservoir system.
+This folder contains simulation files for other representative physical reservoir computing systems:  a skyrmion enhanced strain-mediated physical reservoir system and an α-In2Se3 optoelectronic synapse physical reservoir system.